I Am a Killer

-I Am a Killer is a television documentary series on Netflix and Crime+Investigation UK that features interviews with death row inmates.
+I Am a Killer is a television documentary series on Netflix and Crime+Investigation UK that features interviews with convicted murderers, including death row inmates.
 Season 2 aired in the United Kingdom in 2019 and aired internationally on Netflix from 31 January 2020.
 On 30 August 2022 Season 3 aired on Netflix in the United States.
 A fourth season was released on 21 December 2022, on Netflix.
 A fifth season was released on 16 October 2024, on Netflix.
 Season 6, which consists of 6 episodes, was released on 8 January 2025, on Netflix.